earthobservations/luftdatenpumpe/README.rst

 *****
 1. Luftdatenpumpe_ acquires the current window of measurement readings from the livedata API of `luftdaten.info`_.

-2. While iterating the readings, it collects information about all stations and sensors they are originating from.
+2. While iterating the readings, it optionally applies a filter based on station-id or sensor-id and collects information about all stations and sensors they are originating from.

-3. Then, each stations location information gets enhanced by
+3. Then, each station's location information gets enhanced by

     - attaching its geospatial position as a Geohash_.
     - attaching a synthetic real-world address resolved using the reverse geocoding service Nominatim_ by OpenStreetMap_.